 “In the beginning, she would change some things – and then it was less and less and less,” Robyn shares.

-“Just like with a virtual assistant, the more time you invest in the onboarding process for your Social Media Strategist, the more time they will be able to save you down the road,” Tricia says.
+“Just like with a virtual assistant, the more time you invest in the onboarding process for your Social Media Manager, the more time they will be able to save you down the road,” Tricia says.

 So they created a spreadsheet for Robyn with various quotes of hers compiled from articles, emails, webinars, and other speaking engagements, both professional and personal in nature.

 “This was really helpful for Robyn to pull direct quotes from, and also to give her insight into my viewpoints and serve as inspiration for crafting posts in the beginning,” Tricia shares.
-“And with Robyn's expertise as an SMS, she quickly became an expert at echoing my voice, so we weaned off the approval system and Robyn now posts on my channels independently, for the most part.”
+“And with Robyn's expertise as an SMM, she quickly became an expert at echoing my voice, so we weaned off the approval system and Robyn now posts on my channels independently, for the most part.”

 But their partnership isn’t ‘set-it-and-forget-it.’